fbpx

 • Attractions and museums.
 Get a 5% discount on museums and attractions with the coupon code KIMOPREIS22 at Tiqets.

 • Boat.
 You can get to Mallorca by boat from Barcelona and other places on the Spanish mainland.
 Balearia also sails between the other Balearic islands.
-But be sure to compare prices!
+But be sure to compare prices at Omio and Direct Ferries.

 • Car rental.
 Compare prices at Discover Cars and Rentalcars.